alileza/bridge/README.md

 ## Feedback and Support 📧

-For any questions, feedback, or support inquiries, please don't hesitate to reach out through GitHub Issues or contact us directly at [Bridge@alileza.me](mailto:Bridge@alileza.me).
+For any questions, feedback, or support inquiries, please don't hesitate to reach out through GitHub Issues or contact us directly at [bridge@alileza.me](mailto:Bridge@alileza.me).

 Start shortening your URLs effortlessly with Bridge today!